Crafting The Perfect Call to Action

-It can be difficult to craft the perfect copy for your website or donate pages that create the action to support your cause and get people engaged.
-In this post, we will provide the basics for crafting a "Call to Action" that helps you convert people that come to your website into donors and potential long-time supporters of your organization.
+It can be difficult to craft the perfect copy for your website or donate pages that create the desired action to support your cause and get people engaged.
+In this post, we will provide the basics for crafting a "Call to Action" that helps you convert people that come to your website or ones that make their way to your online giving pages into donors and potential long-time supporters of your organization.

 Focus on words that create the desired reaction like “donate” and “give”.
-Don’t be subtle about your ask or try to over think it.
+Don’t be subtle about your ask or try to overthink it.
 Use the KISS Principle (Keep it simple, stupid) when crafting a call to action.
-Make sure that you keep it short, sweet and connect your ask to either your mission, goal or a desired outcome.
+Make sure that you keep it short, sweet, and connect your ask to either your mission, goal, or desired outcome.

 Cause and Effect